morrownr/8821au-20210708/README.md

-    Note: If you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, "linux510-headers" for Linux kernel version 5.10) if you install the incorrect version, you'll have to uninstall it and reinstall the correct version.
+    Note: If you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, "linux510-headers" for Linux kernel version 5.10).
+If you install the incorrect version, you'll have to uninstall it and reinstall the correct version.

-    if using other methods, please follow the instructions provided by those methods
+    If using other methods, please follow the instructions provided by those methods.

 ```